ASCOMInitiative/ConformU/README.md

   * When running on Windows, COM Drivers will be presented for testing as well as Alpaca devices.
 * Tests Alpaca device conformance with the Alpaca API protocol
 * Tests Alpaca device conformance with the Alpaca Discovery protocol
+* Tests Alpaca devices for conformance with the Alpaca protocol
 * The application can run:
   * in the user's default browser as a Blazor single page application
   * as a command line utility without any graphical UI